1

 How much do mid supervisor jobs pay per year?

-As of Jul 12, 2026, the average yearly pay for mid supervisor in the United States is $59,525.00, according to ZipRecruiter salary data.
+As of Aug 23, 2026, the average yearly pay for mid supervisor in the United States is $59,525.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $42,000.00 and $68,500.00 per year, depending on experience, location, and employer.

-What are the key skills and qualifications needed to thrive as a Mid Supervisor, and why are they important?
+What are the key skills and qualifications needed to thrive as a mid supervisor, and why are they important?

 To thrive as a Mid Supervisor, strong leadership, team management, and problem-solving abilities are essential, often supported by prior supervisory experience or relevant certifications.
 Familiarity with scheduling software, reporting tools, and performance management systems is typically required.
 Excellent communication, conflict resolution, and motivational skills help foster a positive team environment.
 These skills ensure effective team performance, smooth operations, and achievement of organizational goals.

-Is a midday supervisor a dinner lady?
+Is a mid supervisor a mid-level position?

 More about Mid Supervisor jobs